-- 1. The Local Government Act 3 requires the Council to comply with the CIPFA Prudential Code for Capital Finance in Local Authorities when carrying out capital and treasury management activities. - 2.
+- 1. The Local Government Act 2003 requires the Council to comply with the CIPFA Prudential Code for Capital Finance in Local Authorities when carrying out capital and treasury management activities. - 2.
 The Department for Levelling Up, Housing & Communities (DLUHC) has issued Guidance on Local Authority Investments that requires the Council to approve an investment strategy before the start of each financial year. - 3.
 This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to both the CIPFA Code and the DLUHC Guidance. - 4.
-CIPFA have just released new editions of the Treasury Management Code and Prudential Code (20th Dec 2021).
-Some changes in the Prudential Code come into immediate effect, namely an authority must not borrow to invest primarily for financial return.
-Authorities may, however, defer introducing revised reporting requirements until 2023/24 (these include changes in capital strategy, prudential indicators and investment reporting).
-There is no effective date stipulated for the Treasury Management Code but where possible these changes are reflected in the strategy.
+Revisions to CIPFA's Treasury Management Code and Prudential Code (Dec 2021) come into full effect in 2023/24, including revised reporting requirements (these include changes in the Capital strategy, prudential indicators, and investment reporting) which had been deferred but which the Council is already following.
+Treasury Management Practices (TMPs) have been updated accordingly and are referenced below.
+Main changes relate to greater emphasis on environmental sustainability and the knowledge and skills of staff/council members dealing with treasury management.
+In addition, there is the introduction of Investment Management Practices (IMPs) which cover investment objectives/criteria, risk management and decision making.